-KATY, Texas - The Motz family of Katy says their lives changed after a visit to the dentist's office.
+The Motz family of Katy, Texas, says their lives changed after a visit to the dentist's office.

-Mason Motz, 6, was at Dr. Amy Luedemann-Lazar's office in Katy to get teeth pulled when the pediatric dentist noticed a different issue.
-Mason was so-called "tongue-tied," which was the root cause of his speech problems.
+Mason Motz, 6, was at Dr. Amy Luedemann-Lazar's office to get teeth pulled when the pediatric dentist noticed a different issue.